Friends, fans mourn Philip Seymour Hoffman at candlelight vigil

 He earned Tony award nominations for his role as Willy Loman in "Death of a Salesman" and for his parts in "Long Day's Journey Into Night" and "True West."

-Hoffman was also working on the final installment of the movie version of "The Hunger Games."
+Hoffman was also working on the final instalment of the movie version of "The Hunger Games."

-(This story was corrected to clarify launch of donation campaign in 14th paragraph)

 (Reporting by Patricia Reaney; Editing by Cynthia Osterman)